Mexican Burger

 History

-The Mexican burger, as it’s known in Colorado and parts of the Southwest, developed in the mid-1900s as American diner food blended with regional Mexican and New Mexican flavors.
+The Mexican burger, as it is known in Colorado and parts of the Southwest, developed in the mid-1900s as American diner food blended with regional Mexican and New Mexican flavors.
 As Mexican and Hispanic cooking traditions became part of everyday cuisine in the Southwest, cooks began adding ingredients like roasted green chiles, chili sauce, and melted cheese to classic hamburgers.

 A major influence on the dish is the green-chile cooking tradition of New Mexico, where chile peppers have been a staple for centuries.
 When this style of cooking spread north into Colorado, diners and cafés started serving hamburgers topped with green chile, sometimes calling them Mexican burgers or green chile cheeseburgers.

 The dish became especially popular in small roadside cafés, family diners, and local burger stands during the 1950s–1970s, when smothered foods and hearty comfort meals were common across the region.
-The name “Mexican burger” didn’t refer to a specific recipe, but rather to the use of flavors people associated with Mexican or Southwestern cooking.
+The name “Mexican burger” did not refer to a specific recipe, but rather to the use of flavors people associated with Mexican or Southwestern cooking.

 Today, the Mexican burger remains a regional specialty in Colorado, where green chile is considered a signature ingredient and is often served on burgers, fries, and burritos.